scipy/scipy.org/www/scipylib/building/windows.rst

 If you're getting a ``gcc.lib not found`` error, it is probably because you're building with ``--compiler=msvc``, but you also have MinGW installed.
-In that case Numpy may compile some Fortran files using MinGW, and then at link time try to link with ``gcc.lib`` which doesn't exist in the MinGW distribution.
+In that case NumPy may compile some Fortran files using MinGW, and then at link time try to link with ``gcc.lib`` which doesn't exist in the MinGW distribution.
 You can fix this by copying some MinGW ``.a`` file to ``.lib`` files::